abashar1/IoT23_Dataset_Detection/README.md

 ## Jupyter Notebook Report

 This project uses the machine learning to detect anomalies in a network.
-The dataset used to was StratosphereIPS's IoT-23 dataset.
+The dataset used was StratosphereIPS's IoT-23 dataset.
 From the website:

 > IoT-23 is a new dataset of network traffic from Internet of Things (IoT) devices.
 It has 20 malware captures executed in IoT devices, and 3 captures for benign IoT devices traffic.